Faculty Profiles

 His research and writing focuses on the relationship between theology and the arts, the theology of the Reformed tradition, and philosophical aesthetics.
 He is currently working on several writing projects, including a book on Karl Barth's doctrine of creation and the arts as well as an introduction to aesthetics.

-Dr. McNutt is also an editor at IVP Academic, an imprint of InterVarsity Press, where he acquires and edits books in theology and philosophy, and where he oversees the Studies in Theology and the Arts series as well as the Reformation Commentary on Scripture.
+Dr. McNutt is also senior acquisitions editor at Zondervan Academic, an imprint of HarperCollins Christian Publishing, where he acquires and edits books in theology, philosophy, and related fields and oversees several series, including the New Studies in Dogmatics series, the Los Angeles Theology Conference series, and the Scottish Dogmatics Conference series.
 He is an ordained teaching elder (the office formerly known as Minister of Word and Sacrament) in the Presbyterian Church (USA).
 He and his wife, Dr. Jennifer McNutt, serve the church and the academy through McNuttshell Ministries, their teaching, preaching, and writing ministry.

 The University of Cambridge